 Divide your attention among the ones that work for your audience, while also using your website and email list to stay really connected to your die hard fans.

-Building a website doesn’t have to be difficult, there’s a variety of services out there designed to help artists get started, not to mention the ease of tools like wordpress and the variety of themes available that mean you don’t need to be an expert in web development to get something set up.
+Building a website doesn’t have to be difficult, there’s a variety of services out there designed to help artists get started, not to mention the ease of tools like WordPress and the variety of themes available that mean you don’t need to be an expert in web development to get something set up.

-The last thing on our list is branding.
 Depending on the platform, good branding can help you appear more professional, and increase the chances of your music getting shared.

 Branding covers a whole load of areas online – such as your logo design, album artwork, profile covers and much more.